MolingFrank/FEV/README.md

-Photos of the Data We Captured
+Photos of the Data We Captured Are Shown In The scr File.

-Photos of the Data We Collected

-Schematic Diagram of the CNN (Convolutional Neural Network) Recognition and Judgment after Training
+Schematic Diagram of the CNN (Convolutional Neural Network) Recognition and Judgment after Training are shown in the schemes File.